Human Resources and Payroll

 Your time is important.
 The Enterprise Project will provide tools to help focus more time on support for Ohio State students, faculty and staff and less time on administrative tasks.

 From recruitment to retirement, Ohio State employees will have consistent experiences across the enterprise, which will build trust in HR and payroll services and operations.

 HR and Payroll FAQs

 What HR and payroll processes and systems are changing?

 How can I get involved in the Enterprise Project?

 Contact firstname.lastname@example.org for more information on how you can get involved.

-- Video: Associate Vice President of HR Administration and Operations Kim Shumate, describes how the business transformation will affect HR and Payroll Professionals and the university overall.
+- YouTube video of Associate Vice President of HR Strategic Initiatives Kim Shumate, describing the business transformation and how it will affect HR and Payroll Professionals and the university overall.

 - HR and Payroll Vision